Digital twin: Design and prototyping

-The creation of a digital twin for an existing physical asset, such as a factory floor or a piece of industrial machinery, often begins with a 3D scan of the object or environment.
-Technologies like LiDAR and structured-light scanning are used to capture the precise geometry of the asset, creating a detailed point cloud or mesh that serves as the foundation for the digital model.

 In the design phase, a Digital Twin Prototype (DTP) is often created before a physical product exists.
 This virtual model is used for extensive simulation to test design choices and manufacturing processes.
 For example, in virtual commissioning, a digital twin of a proposed production line can simulate its operation to identify bottlenecks, optimize the layout of machinery, and validate automation logic before any physical equipment is installed.
 For complex processes like welding, a digital twin can be used for process planning by simulating the heat distribution and material properties of a proposed weld joint, allowing engineers to define and qualify a Welding Procedure Specification (WPS) virtually, thereby reducing the need for costly physical tests.

 Production and operations

 During production, digital twins use data from sensors connected to manufacturing equipment via the Internet of Things (IoT) to monitor and optimize operations.
 A distinction is sometimes made between a Digital Shadow, where data flows one way from the physical asset to the digital model, and a true Digital Twin, where the data flow is bidirectional, allowing the twin to also send control commands back to the asset.
 Applications in this phase include process monitoring and control, where sensors measuring force, temperature, vibration, or power consumption feed data to a digital twin to monitor a process in real time.
 In friction stir welding, for instance, force sensor data can indicate whether sufficient contact is being made between the tool and workpieces to ensure a quality weld.
 In machining, acoustic emission signals can be analyzed to differentiate a worn tool from a new one, allowing for automated quality control.
 Another application is real-time quality inspection, where vision systems integrated with a digital twin can automatically inspect products for defects on the production line.
 These systems can process images to detect surface defects, such as cracks or porosity in a weld, or measure geometric dimensions to ensure they meet specifications.